Reports & Policies

 The charges are updated each year (normally for April) and indicate the level of charges for the current year.

-- For bookings out-with normal facility opening hours or between 12 midnight and 9am for Theatre and Venues, an additional hourly staff charge may be applied.
+1.2 For bookings out-with normal facility opening hours or for Theatre and Venues before 9am and after midnight (unsocial hours), an additional hourly staff charge will be applied.

 - Local voluntary organisation meetings and events